TMCApplications/spendology.io-docs/source/_partials/widgets/properties/InstantQuote/optional/selected_currency.blade.md

 This setting allows you to define which currency is selected by default when the widget is loaded.
-This can be useful when page is designed speciically for a currency.
+This can be useful when page is designed specifically for a currency.

 Another possible use is if customer comes to the widget page via a url which contains a currency code (e.g.
 `example.com/instant-quote?currency_code=USD`).
 However, you would need to handle reading the currency code